remi-picard/cv/index.md

 ### 2019 to now - onepoint

-- DataEngineer on Hadoop DataLake
 - Lead Tech
+- DataEngineer certified on Azure and GCP
 - Work in a 10+ persons team
-- Work with Banque Populaire (i-BP)
+- Work with Banque Populaire (i-BP), Banque de France
+- Request for information (RFI)

 ### 2018 to 2019 - Thales Services